Stackclash/5e-vault/5. Mechanics/Bestiary/Legendary Group/Kraken.md

 - A strong current moves through the kraken's lair.
 Each creature within 60 feet of the kraken must succeed on a DC 23 Strength saving throw or be pushed up to 60 feet away from the kraken.
 On a success, the creature is pushed 10 feet away from the kraken.
 - Creatures in the water within 60 feet of the kraken have vulnerability to lightning damage until initiative count 20 on the next round.
 - The water in the kraken's lair becomes electrically charged.
-All creatures within 120 feet of the kraken must succeed on a DC 23 Constitution saving throw, taking `dice: 3d6|avg` (`3d6`) lightning damage on a failed save, or half as much damage on a successful one.
+All creatures within 120 feet of the kraken must succeed on a DC 23 Constitution saving throw, taking `dice:3d6|text(10)` (`3d6`) lightning damage on a failed save, or half as much damage on a successful one.

 ## Regional effects
 _Source: Monster Manual_